mcibique/vue-testing-examples/README.md

   };
 });
 ```
 Problem solved but we basically copied the logic from the store in our test.
-This solution doesn't scale well for large applications, imagine doing this with much more complex component and store.
-Imagine if two or more smart components need the same part of the store, are we going to repeat the same set up again and again?
+This solution doesn't scale well for large applications.
+Imagine doing this with much more complex component and store.
+Imagine if two or more smart components need the same part of the store.
+Are we going to repeat the same set up again and again?
 Let's find a better way how to reuse existing store and don't repeat the logic.
-A naive approach would tell us just import the store, right?
+A naive approach would tell us just try to import the store, right?
 ```js
 import { mount } from '@vue/test-utils';
 import store from './store';